lshariprasad/Python-Projects/README.md

-This game is build only for pyhton
+This game is build only for pyhto